 Head to the ancient city of Ayutthaya, the former capital of the Kingdom of Siam.
 Ayutthaya is most famous for its sprawling archeological site covered in old temples, monasteries, and palaces.
 Many tours to Ayutthaya depart from Bangkok.

 Where to Stay in Bangkok

-When backpacking Bangkok, I recommend staying closer to the center of the city.
-Being walking distance to the Grand Palace or the Golden Mount means you’re close to many amazing restaurants, transportation, and bars.
+When backpacking Bangkok, I recommend staying close to the center of the city.
+Being walking distance to the Grand Palace or the Golden Mount means you’re close to many amazing restaurants, transportation, and bars too.

-Another highly-rated option is the Printing House Poshtel, with amazing rooftop views, and a large cafe/bar attached.
+- Another highly-rated option is the Printing House Poshtel, which has amazing rooftop views, and a large cafe/bar attached.